 IMG_1001

-Recent projects include NIGIQTUQ ᓂᒋᖅᑐᖅ (2023) which won Best Short Live Action at imagineNATIVE and a submission to the 2025 Academy Awards as well as the EDA Award for Best Short Film Directed by a Woman at the Whistler Film Festival, an animated documentary for INUA at Qaumajuq, Ajjigiingiluktaaqtugut: We Are All Different (2021), which earned a special mention as one of 2021 VIFF’s Best Shorts and was nominated for Best Animation at the American Indian Film Festival, an award-winning short Where We Stand (2015), about the state of analogue film in the digital age, and a monumental projection-mapping installation on the Vancouver Art Gallery, If These Walls (2019).
+Her recent short NIGIQTUQ ᓂᒋᖅᑐᖅ The South Wind (2023) won Best Short Live Action at imagineNATIVE and a submission to the 2025 Academy Awards, the EDA Award for Best Short Film Directed by a Woman at the Whistler Film Festival, Outstanding Short Narrative Film, Cinematography, Production Design and Ensemble Performance at FAVA Fest, and Best Indigenous Film at the Arizona International Film Festival.
+Other recent projects include an animated documentary for INUA at Qaumajuq, Ajjigiingiluktaaqtugut: We Are All Different (2021), which earned a special mention as one of 2021 VIFF’s Best Shorts and was nominated for Best Animation at the American Indian Film Festival, an award-winning short Where We Stand (2015), about the state of analogue film in the digital age, and a monumental projection-mapping installation on the Vancouver Art Gallery, If These Walls (2019).

-She was named the 2021 Women in the Director’s Chair Feature Film Award winner, the Victor Martyn Lynch-Staunton recipient for Excellence in Media Arts by the Canada Council (2013), was honoured with the REVEAL Indigenous Art Award (Hnatyshyn Foundation, 2017) and her personal documentary Her Silent Life won Best Experimental Film at imagineNATIVE (2012).
+She was recently selected as a 2024 FORGE Project Fellow and participated in The Sundance Institute Indigenous Program’s 2024 Native Lab as a Fellow.
+She was named the Women in the Director’s Chair Feature Film Award winner (2021), the Victor Martyn Lynch-Staunton recipient for Excellence in Media Arts by the Canada Council (2013), was honoured with the REVEAL Indigenous Art Award (Hnatyshyn Foundation, 2017) and her personal documentary Her Silent Life won Best Experimental Film at imagineNATIVE (2012).
 She has been a member of several artist-run film labs including the Double Negative Collective, EMO Collective, Iris Collective, and an international consortium of emulsioneers.
-She is also honoured to have participated in the 2020-2021 edition of Women in the Director’s Chair Story & Leadership program, Women in View’s Five in Focus: Indigenous 2021, The Whistler Screenwriter’s Lab, Diversity of Voices, and WIFTV’s Tricksters and Writers.
+She has participated in WIDC’s Story & Leadership program, Women in View’s Five in Focus: Indigenous, The Whistler Screenwriter’s Lab, Banff’s Diversity of Voices, and WIFTV’s Tricksters and Writers.
 She is also a skilled Cinematographer (Ste.
-Anne, LAKE, The Governmental Films of Matthew Rankin), and has won awards for her work as Editor and Production Designer.
+Anne, LAKE, The Governmental Films of Matthew Rankin), and has won awards for her work as both and Editor and Production Designer.

-Her short documentaries, experimental films, and expanded cinema performances have been seen around the world including at Ann Arbor, Anthology Film Archives, Pleasure Dome, Mono No Aware, Rotterdam, Oberhausen, Analogica, WNDX, VIFF, Whistler, imagineNATIVE, Images, Festival du Nouveau Cinéma, Raindance, One Flaming Arrow, and Black Maria, and can be found in several permanent collections.
-She is an Associate Professor of Film + Screen Arts at Emily Carr University of Art + Design on unceded Coast Salish territories and she teaches film anywhere else that people will listen.
+Her short documentaries, experimental films, and expanded cinema performances have been seen around the world including at Ann Arbor, Anthology Film Archives, Pleasure Dome, Mono No Aware, Rotterdam, Oberhausen, BAMPFA’s Alternative Visions, Analogica, WNDX, VIFF, Whistler, imagineNATIVE, Images, Festival du Nouveau Cinéma, Raindance, One Flaming Arrow, and Black Maria, and can be found in several permanent collections.
+She is an Associate Professor of Film + Screen Arts at Emily Carr University of Art + Design on unceded Coast Salish territories and she shares her passion for film anywhere else that people will listen.

 https://www.instagram.com/tiny_moving_pictures/